Dutch Americans: Dutch Heritage Festivals

-Dutch-American people of color
+Dutch-Americans who are People of Color

 Most Dutch-Americans are white, but some are people of color, including Black Dutch-Americans.
 During the 18th and 19th centuries, many enslaved and free Black people spoke Dutch.
 New York City and New Jersey had notable Dutch-speaking Black populations during the colonial era and into the 1800s, dating back to the Dutch settlement in New Amsterdam.

 Religion

 The beginnings of the Reformed Church in America date to 1628.
-By 1740, it had 65 congregations in New York and New Jersey, served by ministers trained in Europe.
+One of the earliest is The Brookville Reformed Church.
+In 1740, it had 65 congregations in New York and New Jersey, served by ministers trained in Europe.
 Schools were few but to obtain their own ministers they formed "Queens College" (now Rutgers University) in 1766.
 In 1771, there were 34 ministers for over 100 churches.
 Until 1764, in at least three Dutch churches in New York City, all sermons were in Dutch; Theodore Roosevelt reports his grandfather's church used Dutch as late as 1810.
 Other churches with roots in Dutch immigration to the United States include the Christian Reformed Church, the Protestant Reformed Churches, the United Reformed Churches, the Netherlands Reformed Congregations, the Heritage Netherlands Reformed Congregations and the Free Reformed Churches.
 Along with the Reformed churches, Roman Catholicism is the other major religion of Dutch Americans.
 Beginning in 1848, a significant number of Roman Catholics from the Dutch provinces of North Brabant, Limburg and southern Gelderland went to create many settlements in northeastern Wisconsin.
 But even today, Dutch Americans remain majority Protestant.